-Policies V Objective

-- -2.11 Encourage the higherst intensity growth to locate within the most appropriate areas. - 2.1.1 Implement the Goals and associated policies and objectives of the City of Tumwater Economic Development Plan. - -2.22 Reduce the inappropriate conversion of undeveloped land into sprawling low--density development. - 2.2.1 Ensure that the County Wide Planning Policies are implemented (see the Introduction to this chapter for an analysis of the County-Wide Planning Policies). - 2.2.2 Revise County zoning to be compatible with future land uses shown on the Joint Plan Land Use Map (see Chapter 10 for a list of implementation actions recommended to accomplish this objective). - 2.2.3 Implement County zoning provisions for properties designated for residential land uses within the urban growth area to require development to be configured so urban growth areas may eventually infill and become urban. - -2.33 Encourage innovative land use management techniques such as density bonuses, cluster housing, z-lots, planned unit developments, and transfer of development rights. - 2.3.1 Revise the City's Development Standards to encourage innovative land use management techniques. - 2.3.2 Consider future participation in a county-wide transfer of development rights program, in which some portion of the density range within a low density residential designation is achievable through purchase of transferred development rights.
+CITY OF TUMWATER AND /THURSTO ON COUNTY JOINT PLAN

+CHAPTER 3

+Update)

+-2.1 Encourage the higherst intensity growth to locate within the most appropriate areas.

+2.1.1 Implement the Goals and associated policies and objectives of the City of Tumwater Economic Development Plan.

+-2.2 Reduce the inappropriate conversion of undeveloped land into sprawling low--density development.

+2.2.1 Ensure that the County-Wide Planning Policies are implemented (see the Introduction to this chapter for an analysis of the County-Wide Planning Policies).

+2.2.2 Revise County zoning to be compatible with future land uses shown on the Joint Plan Land Use Map (see Chapter 10 for a list of implementation actions recommended to accomplish this objective).

+2.2.3 Implement County zoning provisions for properties designated for residential land uses within the urban growth area to require development to be configured so urban growth areas may eventually infill and become urban.

+-2.33 Encourage innovative land use management techniques such as density bonuses, cluster housing, z-lots, planned unit developments, and transfer of development rights.

+2.3.1 Revise the City's Development Standards to encourage innovative land use management techniques.

+2.3.2 Consider future participation in a county-wide transfer of development rights program, in which some portion of the density range within a low density residential designation is achievable through purchase of transferred development rights.
 The objective of a county-wide transfer of development rights program would be to support conservation of important natural and/or cultural resources (e.g., long-term agricultural lands, historic properties, or significant wildlife habitat).

-Protect designated mineral resource lands from incompatible

-development.
+- -2.44 Consider presence of critical areas and efficiencies in providing public services such as police, fire, and emergency medical services in the Joint Plan area when determining the urban growth boundaries. - 2.5 Ensure that new annexations adhere to the City of Tumwater's Annexation Policies. - 2.4.1 Continue land use designations shown on the Joint Plan Land Use Map immediately upon annexation as amendments to the Tumwater Land Use Plan Map.
+The City shall honor the land use designation for at least one year following annexation. - 2.4.2 To implement this Joint Plan, the City may adopt zoning measures for unincorporated land which become effective immediately upon annexation.
+The City shall honor such zoning measures for at least one year following annexation.

+2.4.3 Do not approve any annexation that includes territory outside the long term urban growth boundary adopted by this Joint Plan, or subsequent amendments to this Joint Plan.

+- -2.65 Coordinate the Joint Plan Land Use Element with the City of Tumwater Citywide Design GuidelinesEncourage the development of architectural and landscape design standards, where appropriate. - -2.76 Ensure the processing of at applications for development permits are processed in a timely and fair manner, and that processing is coordinate processing between the City of Tumwater and Thurston County, to enhance predictability. - 2.8 Create vibrant centers, corridors, and neighborhoods that support active transportation and housing, jobs, and services. - 2.9 Create safe and vibrant neighborhoods with places that build community and encourage active transportation. - 2.10 Protect designated mineral resource lands from incompatible development.